 Remove / Reduce

-- Wheat-based & Cows Milk-based foods – Look to reduce, or better yet eliminate these foods to avoid the cravings, addiction and gut inflammation that comes with Gluten, Wheat Germ Agglutinin and Lactose (explained in Part 1)
+- Wheat-based & Commercial Cows Milk-based foods – Look to reduce, or better yet eliminate these foods to avoid the cravings, addiction and gut inflammation that comes with Gluten, Wheat Germ Agglutinin and commercial Lactose (explained in Part 1).

 - Refined Carbs and Sugars – These are the leading cause of Diabetes and Obesity.
 Do your best to dial down sugary snacks and foods that are packaged.
 By packaged, I’m talking about processed and containing a long list of ingredients and synthetic compounds.
 I am not talking about veggies and other whole foods that come in packaging to be kept fresh!